VILLASframework/documentation/docs/node/hooks/restart.md

 # Handle restarts

-The `restart` hook tries to detect starts/restarts of simulation cases by looking for wrap-arounds in sequence numbers.
+The `restart` hook tries to detect starts/restarts of simulation cases by looking for wrap-around in sequence numbers.

 ## Implementation